 4. Take Chinese Herbal Remedies & Natural Antihistamines

 The great news is that while you are detoxing your liver and cleansing your gut and you STILL have allergy symptoms: you don't need to take meds!
-We have highly effective Chinese herbal formulas that, on their own or in combination with antihistamine supplements, can manage your "branch" symptoms beautifully while you work on a deeper level to heal your liver, gut and immune health.
+There are highly effective Chinese herbal formulas that, on their own or in combination with antihistamine supplements, can manage your "branch" symptoms beautifully while you work on a deeper level to heal your liver, gut and immune health.
 Your acupuncturist will guide you toward the formula or formulas that work best for your symptoms.
 In some cases, it may take a few trial runs to discern the right formula for you.

 There are also natural antihistamine products that some patients find very helpful.
 Our in-house product D-Hist contains vitamin C, quercitin, bromelain, and N-acetyl-L-cysteine.